 Call for Papers

-A Call for Papers is being made to solicit an array of research work being carried out across the country and internationally.
-A Censor Panel of three members from MoE/GES, academia, and IPA will convene to review the submissions and select high-quality studies whose lessons can inform the sector planning processes.
+A Call for Papers was made to solicit an array of research work being carried out across the country and internationally.
+A Censor Panel of three members from MoE/GES, academia, and IPA convened to review the submissions and select high-quality studies whose lessons can inform the sector planning processes.

-Papers to be presented will be on Basic Education (including early childhood education), Secondary Education, Technical and Vocational Education and Training (TVET), Tertiary Education, and Planning and Management.
-Papers can be submitted at this link.
+Papers were presented on Basic Education (including early childhood education), Secondary Education, Technical and Vocational Education and Training (TVET), Tertiary Education, and Planning and Management.

 For all inquiries, please email GHA_NEW2019@poverty-action.org